misterbl/Twitter_Web_Service/README.md

 __node post-tweet.js --tweet="_The tweet you want to post_"__

+_Don't forget to write your tweet with quotation marks!_
 ### How to retrieve tweets
 To retrieve all the tweets of the specific user, on the command line type: